Ang Thong province: Local government

 As of 26 November 2019 there are: one Ang Thong Provincial Administration Organisation (ongkan borihan suan changwat) and 21 municipal (thesaban) areas in the province.
 Ang Thong has town (thesaban mueang) status.
 Further 20 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 43 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

+Economy

+Economic output

+In 2022, Ang Thong province had an economic output of 31.947 billion baht (US$840 billion).
+This amounts to per capita gross provincial product (GPP) of 130,469 baht (US$3,430).
+In 2024 the total labour force was 127,720 of which 125,244 persons were employed in economic activity.
+In agriculture and fishing 28,921 persons (23.1%) were employed and in the non-agricultural sector 96,323 persons (76.9%).

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.